derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

 Mitsuba has a number of "integrators", being the plugins that actually implement different rendering schemes.
 The path tracer (``path``) is the integrator to be selected for general purposes, where there is direct and indirect illumination of the scene.
 For faster renders, the direct illumination integrator (``direct``) provides good quality renders without indirect illumination components.
-For the path tracer, the Hammersley QMC sampler is preferred, with as many as 256 samples per pixel or more to reduce monte carlo noise.
+For the path tracer, the Hammersley QMC or Halton sampler is preferred, with as many as 256 samples per pixel or more to reduce monte carlo noise.

 If volumetric (participating) media such as smoke or fog are involved, the extended volumetric path tracer (``volpath``) should be considered.